Externalities in Chore Division

 \section{Abstract}

-The chore division problem simulates the fair division of a heterogeneous undesirable resource among several agents.
-In the fair division problem, each agent only gains value from its own piece.
+The chore division problem simulates the fair division of a heterogeneous, undesirable resource among several agents.
+In the fair division of chores, each agent only gets the disutility from its own piece.
 Agents may, however, also be concerned with the pieces given to other agents; these externalities naturally appear in fair division situations.
-Branzei et ai.
-(Branzei et al., IJCAI 2013) generalize the classical ideas of proportionality and envy-freeness while extending the classical model to account for externalities.
+We first demonstrate the generalization of the classical concepts of proportionality and envy-freeness while extending the classical model by taking externalities into account.
 Our results clarify the relationship between these expanded fairness conceptions, evaluate whether fair allocations exist, and examine whether fairness in the face of externalities is computationally feasible.
 In addition, we identify the most efficient allocations among all the allocations that are proportional and swap envy-free.
-We present tractable methods to achieve this under different assumptions about agents' preferences..
+We present tractable methods to achieve this under different assumptions about agents’ disutilities.